 HERITAGE HIGHLIGHTS: 11th century St Mary's church

-Just 2 miles away is Gainsborough, with its Old Hall, a medieval manor house, and 3 miles away is Stow Minster, a lovely old Saxon church.
+Just two miles away is Gainsborough, with its Old Hall, a medieval manor house, and three miles away is Stow Minster, a lovely old Saxon church.

 Address: Knaith, Lincolnshire, England